Codecademy/docs/content/php/concepts/date-functions/terms/date-parse/date-parse.md

 ---
 Title: 'date_parse()'
-Description: 'Accepts a date as a parameter, parses it and, retruns information about the given date in the form of an array.'
+Description: 'Accepts a date as a parameter, parses it, and returns information about the given date in the form of an array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'